Valens Medical Partnership at Morpeth

 The practice takes a serious view of any incidents of physical and verbal abuse against its employees and will support them, if assaulted, threatened or harassed, so long as the employee is correctly carrying out his or her duties.

-- If you consider that you have been treated unfairly or inappropriately, please ask the reception staff to contact the manager or supervisor, who will be happy to address your concerns.
+If you consider that you have been treated unfairly or inappropriately, please ask to speak to a manager or supervisor, who will be happy to address your concerns.

-- However, shouting and swearing at practice staff will not be tolerated under any circumstances and patients who are abusive may be removed from the practice list.
+However, shouting and swearing at practice staff will not be tolerated under any circumstances and patients who are verbally aggressive or abusive may be removed from the practice list.